-Kugluk (Bloody Falls) Territorial Park in the central Arctic is one of Nunavut’s few parks with a shared history between the Inuit and the Dene Indians.
+Kugluk Territorial Park in the central Arctic is one of Nunavut’s few parks with a shared history between the Inuit and the Dene Indians.
 Unfortunately, this history has not always been friendly.
-In fact, the falls got their English name in 1771, when European explorer Samuel Hearne witnessed the massacre of unsuspecting Inuit by a group of Dene warriors with whom he was traveling.
+In fact, the falls got their English name, Bloody Falls, in 1771, when European explorer Samuel Hearne witnessed the massacre of unsuspecting Inuit by a group of Chipewyan Indians with whom he was traveling.

 No roads lead to Nunavut; our Territory is accessible only by air and sea.